chrisbennett-Bene/AdminThemeTweaker/README.md

 **Set two colors and you are away**.

-Naturally, the automatic selection of colors becomes more difficult as your choices move towards the neutral colors midway between black and white, so a wide range of fine-tuning options are provided.
+Naturally, the automatic selection of colors becomes more difficult as your choices move towards the neutral colors midway between black and white, so a range of fine-tuning options are provided.

 ## Using Admin Theme Tweaker